LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-console.rst

 display lists of all of the values of a given field in the system (e.g. all employers, or all locations).

-Blake has handed now handed the task off to you.
+Blake has now handed the task off to you.
 You must add a couple of features and then get feedback from the Company Team.

 After you work through the tasks Blake has laid out for you, tackle one or more of the :ref:`bonus missions <tech-jobs-console-bonus-missions>`.